Yesterday I said I’d explain how the yoni plays a big part in Christianity!

 “The Vesica Piscis is derived from the Sanskrit meaning, “divine passage”.
 That the yoni is the feminine, the yoni should be viewed such that the divine passage becomes a correlation to sex, or male/female union.”
 John Yarker, The Arcane Schools

 So Jesus was birthed through a divine, sacred Union between the Divine Masculine and the Divine Feminine.
-I’m sure if it was believable, they would have said Jesus was given birth to by a man!

 The Vesica Piscis has been used throughout various cultures to symbolize:

 - The union of heaven and earth in the body of Christ (Christian)

 - The root element of the Flower of Life (Judaism)

 - The vagina of the ‘Cosmic Mother,’ Goddess Maat (Egypt)

 The Flower of Life is another sacred geometric shape which if you look closely, you’ll see is made up of both the Vesica Piscis, and the Seed of Life:

 What you’re looking at right now, is the building block of creation.

 So my QUESTion is, why isn’t sacred geometry taught at school or in church?